-You’ve heard that the combination of diet and exercise will help you to shed those unwanted pounds; but how about good posture?
+You’ve heard that the combination of diet and exercise will help you to shed those unwanted weight; but how about good posture?
 When mom was nagging you to sit up straight, was she positively impacting your ability to maintain your youthful figure?

 As a Certified Posture Specialist, I study the positive effects of biomechanically correct posture and how it affects the way the body feels.
 Neck pain, back pain and knee pain are all reduced with proper alignment building exercises.
 My life’s work is teaching clients to improve their poor posture from sitting all day long by stretching their anterior muscles, and strengthening their posterior muscles.